shiftymitch/node/9/README.md

 ## Installation
-Installing is easy, just do this...
+Here's how you install this...

 ## Usage
-Here's how you do the cool thing with the cool new tool.
+Here's how you run this application, step by step...

 ## Credits